NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

 For an example of how to run this command, see below.
 Notice the use of aliases in case you want to use these commands in shorthand style.
 If you want more information about what families belong to a certain interface, run the command ``geoips list interfaces``, which will include a column representing the supported families of each interface.
+You can also run ``geoips list interfaces --columns interface supported_families`` for a concise depiction of what families belong to each interface.

 ::